Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Methodology

 There are multiple known empirical scaling relations between $M_\bullet$ and galaxy properties, with strong debate over which is most fundamental \citep{Ferrarese2000,Ferrarese2002,Novak2006,Aller2007,Hu2008,Beifiori2012,Shankar2016,vdB2016}.
 Here, we parameterize the relation between SMBHs and galaxy bulge mass.
-Unlike the modeling of star formation rates (\S\ref{ss:halo_galaxy_connection}), we assign SMBH \emph{masses} first, and then infer their growth rates.
-This approach is necessary because the relationship between SMBH mass and galaxy mass is much less uncertain than the relationship between SMBH mass growth and galaxy mass or growth.
+Specifically, the \emph{median} \mbh{}--\mbulge{} relation is a redshift-dependent power-law: